SERIES 5

 Module Overview

-Series 4 is the first iteration of the course, so the curriculum is not set in stone and will be continuously developed and refined and therefore, is subject to change based on founding member feedback.
+Series 5 is the second iteration of this program, and the curriculum will continuously be developed and refined, therefore, is subject to improvement and change based on Founding Member feedback.

 Module 1: Song Ideation